 On 16 September, the UK hosted the G8 Deauville Partnership Investment Conference in London focused on the six Arab countries in transition (Egypt, Jordan, Libya, Morocco, Tunisia and Yemen).
 The event provided a forum for those nations to highlight opportunities and explain the steps they are taking to improve the environment for investment in their countries.
 It covered issues such as financial risk mitigation instruments, access local labour and supply chains and specific opportunities and challenges in key sectors.
 Senior representatives from business and government from the transition countries, the G8, regional partners and the International Financial Institutions participated.

 Meeting of Deauville Foreign Ministers

-Foreign Ministers of the Partnership met in September to review progress over the year and discuss priorities for 2014 and beyond.
+The UK hosted a meeting of Foreign Ministers of the Partnership in September 2013 to review progress over the year and discuss priorities for 2014 and beyond.

 Deauville Partnership Progress report

-The UK, as Chairman of the Deauville Partnership, has released the.
-It details what progress has been made with the Deauville Partnership under the UK’s G8 Presidency.
+The UK, as Chairman of the Deauville Partnership, released the.
+It detailed progress has been made with the Deauville Partnership under the UK’s G8 Presidency.

 Meeting of Deauville finance ministers

-Finance ministers and international financial institutions of the Deauville Partnership for Arab Countries in Transition met in Washington on 10 October 2013 to re-affirm their commitment to support Egypt, Jordan, Libya, Morocco, Tunisia and Yemen in undertaking economic reforms that will lead to more stable, open and inclusive economies.
+Finance ministers and international financial institutions of the Deauville Partnership for Arab Countries in Transition met in Washington on in October 2014 to re-affirm their commitment to support Egypt, Jordan, Libya, Morocco, Tunisia and Yemen in undertaking economic reforms that will lead to more stable, open and inclusive economies.